risingwavelabs/risingwave-docs/cloud/console-overview.md

 <card
-title="Develop with RisingWave Cloud" content="RisingWave Cloud leverages the superpower of RisingWave Database, an open-source distributed SQL database specifically designed for stream processing.
-Start building your real-time applications with RisingWave Database using the console." cloud="develop-overview"
+title="Develop with RisingWave Cloud" content="RisingWave Cloud leverages the superpower of RisingWave, an open-source distributed SQL database specifically designed for stream processing.
+Start building your real-time applications with RisingWave using the console." cloud="develop-overview"
 />